BrianKissell/BrianKissell/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
+  title = "Freelance
+  Data Scientist"
-  title = "Freelance Data Scientist" content = "Do you need help collecting relevant data, taming messy sources, or utilizing your data to improve business decision making?
-Do you need help creating informative visualizations, useful statistical models, or practical analytics reports?
-I would love to help." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Are you wanting utilize data to help improve your business decision-making?
+I would love to help you to do so successfully." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).